shanecoen/code-institute-portfolio-1/README.md

 * Unresolved Bugs

-1. Due to the limitations of the content taught in this section of the Code Institute course the form on contact.html does not work correctly once the submit button is clicked (i.e. the data does not push anywhere).
+1. The form on contact.html is not fully functional.
+Due to the limitations of the content taught in this section of the Code Institute course the form does not function correctly once the submit button is clicked (i.e. the data does not push anywhere).
 This is an issue that would be resolved upon further progression into the course.

 <br>